 It is critical to discuss any concerns or unusual symptoms with your healthcare physician following the endoscopy.
 Contact your healthcare provider right away if you are experiencing extreme discomfort, trouble swallowing, persistent bleeding, or indications of infection.
 Following these food and pharmaceutical suggestions will aid with your recovery and encourage healing following the endoscopy.

 A complete Diet Chart for an Endoscopic Patient to Get a Quick Recovery

 Let’s explore a general endoscopy diet plan that can be appropriate for persons recovering from an endoscopic procedure.
-It is critical that you follow your healthcare provider’s recommendations and any special dietary guidelines.
+You must follow your healthcare provider’s recommendations and any special endoscopy diet checklist.
 Here’s an example diet plan: